BoyuanChen99/Hallucination_VLM/README.md

 This repo stores the major code and results for the paper "..."

 ## Getting Datasets
 The following benchmarks/datasets are used in this project.
 Each section also provides a brief instruction on how to download the datasets.

-A few clarifications before you start:
+We put ALL dataset folders in a directory \textbf{on the top level}, named `data`.

-The datasets of CV are very messy and ill-managed, compared to other areas in ML.
-One reason is that it has a relatively long history of research even before ML.
-Consequently, it takes a decent amount of time to get everything in shape, and thus the purpose of this tutorial is to help you save this unnecessarily torturing experience :)
+FYI, the datasets/benchmarks of CV are relatively messy and under-organized compared to other areas in ML.
+One reason is that it has a relatively long history of research even before ML, so a lot of datasets we still use nowadays were developed a long while ago.
+Consequently, it takes a decent amount of time to get everything in shape, and thus the purpose of this documentation is to help you save this unnecessarily torturing experience :)

 MSCOCO and COCO are the same thing.
 In research we usually write the former, emphasizing that the dataset comes from Microsoft, while the latter is more commonly used in codebases/filenames.
 The rest of the tutorial will use MSCOCO.